GabeScott/standard-works-vault/General Conference/1975 October - Success Stories.md

 # Success Stories

-*By Sterling W. Sill - Assistant to the Council of the Twelve*
+By Elder Sterling W. Sill - *Assistant to the Council of the Twelve*

 *Given in the October session of the 1975 General Conference*